jina-ai/clip-as-service/docs/user-guides/client.md

 ## Async encoding

-To encode Document in an asynchronous manner, one can use `.aencode()`.
+To encode Document in an asynchronous manner, one can use {func}`~clip_client.client.Client.aencode`.

 ```{tip}
 Despite the sexy word "async", I often found many data scientists have a misconception about asynchronous.
 And their motivation of using async function is often wrong. _Async is not a silver bullet._ In a simple language, you will only need `.aencode()` when there is another concurrent task that is also async.
 Then you want to "overlap" the time spending of these two tasks.